petobens/llm-prompts/README.md

-# chatgpt-prompts
+# My ChatGPT Prompts

-A collection of ChatGPT Prompts
+A collection of useful ChatGPT Prompts.